 The clashes that followed between 2007 and 2009 — which intensified after the extradition of the former AUC leaders in May 2008 — left thousands dead in the departments of Antioquia and Cordoba.

 Don Mario was arrested in April 2009 which forced the group to reorganize and retreat from areas where their expansion was resisted most by rival groups.

 The brothers Dario Antonio and Juan de Dios Usuga, known respectively as “Otoniel” and “Giovanni” took over the supreme command of the group and focused the Urabeños’ growing military power on consolidating their Uraba stronghold and expanding along the Caribbean coast while forming alliances with commanders of rival group the Paisas and the Rastrojos.

 While authorities in 2010 claimed Don Mario’s group had been dismantled, the Urabeños continued their territorial expansion all the way to the Venezuelan border.
 Colombian media reports throughout 2012 estimated the groups grew to have between 1,300 and 2,000 fighters.

 The group’s most visible show of force came in January 2012, days after police killed Giovanni in Uraba; Spreading pamphlets across the north of Colombia, the Urabeños virtually shut down all economic activity and public transport in the region.

-Following the death of Giovanni, another former AUC member, “Mi Sangre,” rose to the top of the organization, leading the Urabeños’ contacts in Medellin and later running the group’s international drug contacts.
+Following the death of Giovanni, another former AUC member, “Mi Sangre,” rose to the top of the organization, initially leading the Urabeños’ contacts in Medellin and later running the group’s international drug contacts.
 He was arrested in Argentina in October 2012.